 - carries on for more than the first 6 months

 - starts after you have been taking Livial for more than 6 months

 - carries on after you have stopped taking Livial

-Taking oestrogen, oestrogen-progesterone combined HRT or Livial for several years slightly increases the risk of breast cancer.
+Taking estrogen, estrogen-progesterone combined HRT or Livial for several years slightly increases the risk of breast cancer.
 The risk increases with the duration of HRT use and returns to normal within about 5 years after stopping HRT.

-Women taking Livial have a lower risk than women using combined HRT and a comparable risk with oestrogen-only HRT.
+Women taking Livial have a lower risk than women using combined HRT and a comparable risk with estrogen-only HRT.